 Government loans offer many benefits – especially for first-time home buyers with higher levels of debt or buyers who are house hunting while prices are high.

 Lower credit score requirements

 Higher debt-to-income (DTI) ratio allowed

 Conventional lenders prefer DTIs of 36% or lower but may consider a DTI as high as 50%.
 Government-backed loans accept DTIs as high as 57%.

 Flexibility with past credit problems

-If you have a bankruptcy or other financial issues on your credit history, a conventional lender may have you wait 4 years or more before you can apply for a mortgage.
-With a government loan, that wait can be less than a year.
+If you have a bankruptcy on your credit report, a conventional lender may require you to wait 4 or more years before you can apply for a mortgage.
+With a government loan, the wait can be as short as a year.

-There are home buyer assistance programs at the state and local levels.
-The programs provide buyers with home buying education and resources.
-Borrowers can also take advantage of grants and loan programs offered through down payment and closing cost assistance programs.
+Borrowers who have opted for government-backed loans can take advantage of state and local first-time home buyer programs that provide home buying education and resources.
+Borrowers can also take advantage of down payment assistance programs and closing cost assistance programs.

 Using gift money for down payment assistance

 Conventional loans allow you to use gift money from your family, domestic partner or spouse for a down payment.